 Indie studio Rose City Games’s The World Next Door is a quirky mashup of a visual novel and a role-playing game with real-time combat.
-It’s also the first title that manga publisher Viz Media is taking on as a publisher.
+It has teamed up with studios Crystal Fish Games and Sleep Ninja Games on the effort, which will be the first title that manga publisher Viz Media is taking on as a publisher.
 Its release date is still to be determined, but the title will debut on PC.

 During the Game Developers Conference in San Francisco, I headed over to Viz Media’s office to give the demo a spin.
 In The World Next Door, you play as Jun, a human who’s visiting the world of monsters from the realm of humans in a kind of ritualistic cultural exchange.
 Unfortunately, she misses her window to go back home and now she’s trapped — which is a huge problem because humans can’t survive outside their own realm.
 Her days are numbered if she doesn’t make it back to the human world in time.

 Within a few minutes of the demo, I’d met The World Next Door’s colorful cast.
 They’re humanoid monsters of varying archetypal abilities — one is a healer, another is a brawler — and Jun can develop deeper relationships with them as the game goes on.
 Depending on their level of friendship, she’ll be able to take them on quests as she visits different shrines to try to find her way back home.

 Most of demo was visual novel-style conversation, complete with dialogue options that can affect how characters react to Jun.
 However, Rose City cofounder Corey Warning tells me that the rest of the game features Japanese RPG-like gameplay where Jun walks around a town with a top-down view and talks to characters.
 The combat, however, isn’t like that of a typical JRPG.